aicis/fresco/doc/source/developers.rst

 test.
-Note how we use a generic test here: The test ``BasicArithmeticTests.TestSimpleMultAndAdd`` can be used to test multiplications and additions for any protocol suite that supports basic arithemtic operations, so there is no need to rewrite such tests.
-Only write your own specific tests if your need to test some specific functionality of your suite that no other suite has, otherwise consider making the test generic such that it can be resued by others.
+Note how we use a generic test here: The test ``BasicArithmeticTests.TestSimpleMultAndAdd`` can be used to test multiplications and additions for any protocol suite that supports basic arithmetic operations, so there is no need to rewrite such tests.
+Only write your own specific tests if your need to test some specific functionality of your suite that no other suite has, otherwise consider making the test generic such that it can be reused by others.

 Writing many small tests like this makes it easy to decide later which